hotosm/osm-merge/docs/highways.md

 into GeoJson with OSM tagging schema.
 The topographical data is especially useful for conflation, since the name and reference number match the paper or GeoPDF maps many people use.

+## Conflation

+Once all the datasets are broken into manageble peices, and everything is using the OSM tagging schema conflation can start.
+There are two datasets specified, one is the primary, and the other is the secondary.
+The tag values in the primary will override the values in the secondary file.
+To be paranoid about the details, when a tag value is overwritten by the primary data source, the current value becomes *old_*, ie... *name* becomes *old_name*, and then name is updated to the current value.
+Sometimes when editing the difference in the names is due to abbreviations being used, spelling mistakes, etc... so the *old_name* can be deleted.

+When conflating multiple datasets, those need to be conflated against each other before conflating with OSM.
+Since the topographical dataset is what matches a paper map, or GeoPDF, I consider that the primary dataset.
+The MVUM and trail data are particularly full of mistakes.
+Sometimes one dataset has a name, and the other doesn't, so conflation here produces that value.

+There are also many, many highways in these areas that in OSM only have **highway=something**.
+These are easy to conflate as you are only adding new tags.
+While in TIGER there are many **highway=residential**, that should really be **highway=unclassified** or **highway=track**, it is entirely possible it is a residential road.
+There's a lot of nice cabins way out in most national forests.
+But this is the type of thing you'd really need to ground-truth, and luckily doesn't effect navigation when you are out in a network of unmaintained dirt roads.

+### Editing in JOSM

+Unfortunately manually validating the data is very time consuming, but it's important to get it right.
+I use the *TODO* plugin and also a data filter so I just select highways.
+With the TODO plugin, I add the selected features, ideally the entire task.
+Then I just go through all the features one at a time.

+I often have the original datasets loaded as layers, since sometimes it's useful to refer back to when you find issues with the conflation.
+Much of the existing data in OSM has many unused tags added during the TIGER import.
+These also get deleted as meaningless bloat.
+Some were imported with all the tags from the original dataset which also get deleted.
+This is life as a data janitor...

+Once you've validated all the features in the task, it can be run through the JOSM validator, and if all is good, uploaded to OSM.
+Often the JOSM validators find many existing issues.
+I fix anything that is an error, and mostly ignore all the warning as that's a whole other project.

+There are two primary ways to validate the conflation output.
+Depending on the amount of data, sometimes one way is better than the other, so it's good to be flexible.

+#### Editing OSM XML

+The conflation process produces an output file in OSM XML format.
+This file has incremented the version number and added *action=modify" to the attributes for the feature.
+When loaded into OSM, no data is initially visible.
+If you go to the File menu, go down and execute *update modified*.
+This will download all the nodes for the ways, and all the highways will become visible.
+Highways that have multiple tags already in OSM will become a conflict.
+These can be resolved easier in JOSM using the conflict dialog box.
+No geometries have change, just tags, so you have to manually select the tags to be merged.
+Features without tags beyond **highway=something** merge automatically. which makes validating these features quick and easy.

+#### Editing GeoJson

+While JOSM can load and edit GeoJson data, not being in a native OSM format it can't be automatically merge.
+Instead load the GeoJson file and then create a new OSM layer.
+I select all the highways in the task, and load them into the TODO plugin.
+Sometimes there are so few highways, I don't use the TODO plugin.
+I then cut the tags and values for a feature from the GeoJson file, then switch to the OSM layer, and paste the tags into the feature.

+#### Splitting Highways

+In national forest lands, the reference number changes at every major intersection.
+Side roads that branch off have an additional modifier added. or example, the main road may be called *ref:usfs="FR 505", with a change to *ref:usfs="FR 505.1" when it crosses a state line.
+Spur roads (often to campsites) get a letter attached, so the spur road is *ref:usfgs="FR 505.1A".
+Understanding how the reference numbers are assigned makes it easy to transmit your location over a rado or phone, and have somebody looking on a map find that location.
+Much easier than using GPS coordinates.

+For the highways that were traced off of satellite imagery, there is often a problem with forks in the road.
+Often tree cover of poor resolution imagery makes it hard to see the highway.
+And a lot of the highways go through an area with an entire network of other dirt roads, so the reference number may just group a bunch of highway segments.
+Often the most visible highway imagery at a fork is not the actual road.
+In this case the highway has to be split at the fork, and the new segment tagged for it's actual value, and the actual highway segment gets tagged correctly.
+This is critical if you want navigation to work.